sumit1120-max/LIC_exp/README.md

    # Design-2
-   Aim : To find DC operating point,find gain using transient analysis and AC analysis.
+   Aim : To find DC operating point find gain using transient analysis and AC analysis.

-   Components : Mosfets (M1 and M2),DC power supply.
+   Components : Mosfets M1 and M2 DC power supply.

    Procedure :

-   Make the circuit connection as show above.
+   Make the circuit connections as show abovce.
-   Connect DC power supply to the gate terminal.
+   Connect dc power supply to the gate terminal.
    Connect the source terminal to the ground.
-   Set the input voltage by obtaining VTC curve and VDD to 1.8 V.
+   Set the input voltage by obtaining Vtc curve and Vdd to 1.8 V.

-Using the Formula for Power,
+Using the Formula for Power

-P=V*I/n
+P=vi

-We will get the Values of Id as,
+We will get the Values of Id

-Id= 5.56 * 10^-5 A
+Id= 27uA

 we have to get the output current, Id for the given circuits by adjusting the values of L & W of both the MOSFETS M1 & M2 ( Length and Width of the Channel of the MOSFET)